Mom Psych

 MSU, March 29, 2013—Students perform better when their instructors use hand gestures—a simple teaching tool that could yield benefits in higher-level math such as algebra.

+This is "some of the strongest evidence yet that gesturing may have a unique effect on learning" say the researchers who performed this classroom comparison study.
 As a side note, they point out that U.S. students lag behind some countries in math performance, and interestingly, teachers in the United States tend to use gestures less than teachers in other countries.

 (Full story . . . )